-(Rs. in lacs) As at As at March 31, 2020 March 31, 2019 20.94 26.70 42,82.43 39,33.66 13.44.28 12.43.29 56,47.65 52,03.65
+As at As at

+March 31, 2021 March 31, 2020

+Trade payables

+Dues to micro & small enterprises 1,37.67 20.94

+Dues to creditors other than micro & small enterprises 50,93.47 42,82.43

+Acceptances 19,95.34 13,44.28

+Total 72,26.48 56,47.65

-- a) Trade payables are non-interest bearing and are normally settled within 90 days except for payments to MSME which are settled within 45 days.
-Refer note 47 for information on the Company's credit risk management processes. - b) Acceptances include arrangements where operational supplies of goods and services are initially paid by banks while the Company continues to recognise the liability till settlement with the banks which are normally effected within a period of 90 days. - c) Disclosures with respect to related party transactions is given in note 42. - d) Micro & small enterprises as defined under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) have been identified by the Company on the basis of the information available with the Company and the auditors have relied on the same.
+a) Trade payables are non-interest bearing and are normally settled within 90 days except for payments to MSME which are settled within 45 days.
+Refer note 47 for information on the Company's credit risk management processes.

+b) Acceptances include arrangements where operational supplies of goods and services are initially paid by banks while the Company continues to recognise the liability till settlement with the banks which are normally effected within a period of 90 days.

+c) Disclosures with respect to related party transactions is given in note 42.

+d) Micro & small enterprises as defined under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) have been identified by the Company on the basis of the information available with the Company and the auditors have relied on the same.
 The disclosure pursuant to MSMED Act on the amount due to micro and small enterprises is given below:

-(Rs. in lacs) As at As at March 31, 2020 March 31, 2019 Principal amount due and remaining unpaid 20.94 26.70 Interest due on above and remaining unpaid - - Interest due and payable for the period of delay in making payment (beyond the - - appointed day during the year) Payment made to suppliers (other than interest) beyond appointed day - - Interest paid in terms of Sec.16 of MSMED Act - - Further interest remaining due and payable in the succeeding years for the purpose - - of disallowance as a deductible expenditure under section 23 of the MSMED Act Interest due and payable to suppliers under MSMED Act towards payments made - - Interest accrued and remaining unpaid - -
+(Rs. in lacs) As at As at March 31, 2021 March 31, 2020 Principal amount due and remaining unpaid 1,37.67 20.94 Interest due on above and remaining unpaid - Interest due and payable for the period of delay in making payment (beyond the - appointed day during the year) Payment made to suppliers (other than interest) beyond appointed day - Interest paid in terms of Sec.16 of MSMED Act - Further interest remaining due and payable in the succeeding years for the purpose - of disallowance as a deductible expenditure under section 23 of the MSMED Act Interest due and payable to suppliers under MSMED Act towards payments made - Interest accrued and remaining unpaid -